dapr/python-sdk/examples/w3c-tracing/README.md

 ![exposeroutput](https://raw.githubusercontent.com/dapr/python-sdk/master/examples/w3c-tracing/img/service.png)

-Method have been remotely invoked and displaying the remote messages.
+Methods have been remotely invoked and display the remote messages.

 Now, open Zipkin on [http://localhost:9411/zipkin](http://localhost:9411/zipkin).
 You should see a screen like the one below: